andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 I recently started a new side project, [Aproxima](https://github.com/aproxima-tech/aproxima).
 The goal is to design and build good-looking smart home devices, and sell them online!
 This is my most ambitious side project to date and it's going to be a long journey.
 In order to better share my learning, I decided to build in public.
 However, to truly build in public, I was looking for a way to codify my infrastructure and cloud settings so it is easier to replicate and review.
 At the same time, a coworker recommended me to check out Terraform.
 Just what I was looking for!

 Please note that I am very much a DevOps beginner.
 This is the first time that I am seriously dabbling with infrastructure as code.
-I hope this article helps you to get started with Terraform so that you can avoid some of my confusions and issues.
+I hope this article helps you get started and avoid some of my confusions and issues.
 However, keep in mind that I am very new to Terraform as well and take my conclusions as such.

-## Getting started

-Without further due, let's get started!

-### Initialize a Cloudflare Workers app
+## Initialize a Cloudflare Workers app

 First, let's create a new Remix app using the Cloudflare Workers template.